 How To Headlines

-Example Headline: How to Write Headlines to Attract Leads
+Example: How to Write Headlines That Matter to Readers

-We’re not saying this is the best type of headline, but it is a good headline that can attract visitors.
+We’re not saying this is the best type of headline, but it is a good tactic to attract visitors.
 Your customers and readers want the best.
 Do they want to know the different types of headlines to attract leads or the best types of headlines to attract leads?
 When faced with a decision on which headline to click on, the “best” is simply more compelling.

 Not only is this type of headline more compelling, it’s also how people naturally search.
 People often begin searches with “best way to…” or “best type of…” This type of headline is a great way to plug in keywords and improve SEO.

-Headline Example: Best Types of Headlines to Attract Leads
+Example: Best Types of Headlines for Digital Marketing Success

-Do you ever feel like you have two ideas for a headline, but wish you could combine into one mega headline?
-The two-part, or double whammy headline marries two headlines that could stand alone but are more powerful together.
-It’s like milk and cookies.
-Cookies are great on their own but are even better with milk.
+Do you ever feel like you have two different headline ideas, but wish you could combine into one mega headline?
+The two-part, or double whammy headline marries two titles that could stand alone but are more powerful together.
+It’s like milk and cookies, as long as you enjoy both cookies and milk.